-Program finds minimum time-points of tidal variation and compare it with water level variation value's point at the same time.
+Program finds minimums time-points of tidal variation and compare it with water level variation value's point at the same time.
 By connection of these points we receive some "trends" of both parameters.
 After extracting this "trend" from the original data, we receive "residual" values of water level variation.
+Program calculated such type of "residual" values for atmosphere pressure, also.